ip-tools/python-epo-ops-client/docs/sandbox.md

 ### Advanced Usage

+In order to run either the linter, or the software tests exclusively, use `make lint` vs. `make test`.

 To focus on specific parts of the code base, you run a subset of the software tests.